2010 Mirchpur caste violence: Dog barking incident

 On April 19, 2010, a dog belonging to one of the Balmiki Dalit villagers started barking at a group of Jat youths who were returning to the village.
 One of the youth took offense at the dog's barking and threw a brick at the pet dog.
 The Dalits were threatened with dire consequences by the Jats when the owner of the dog and his nephew came out and protested.
 An altercation broke out that was somehow solved by the villagers and the youth left.
 The Jat community members then demanded the dog owner to apologize in order to prevent any problems.
 When he arrived at the home of one of the Jat with his neighbor to make peace, they were badly beaten.
 One of them was seriously wounded and admitted to a hospital.
 In the First Information Report (FIR) No 166 registered at Narnaund police department, the dog was constantly referred to as a bitch.

 Tensions

 A sizable number of young people from the Jat community assembled in the village the very next day on April 20, giving rise to fear of an impending violence among the members of the Dalit community.
 On the morning of April 21, while traveling near the village, one of the suspects reportedly threatened some of the Dalit young people with the burning down of their homes, leading to another heated argument between both the sides.

-After these incidents, a fake news was created by the Jats that the Dalits had assaulted one of the members of their community.